-Dr. Samaan is an Associate Professor in the Division of Pediatric Endocrinology in the Department of Pediatrics at McMaster University and a staff physician at McMaster Children's Hospital.
+Dr. M. Constantine Samaan is a staff physician in the division of Pediatric Endocrinology and Associate Professor in the Department of Pediatrics at McMaster University and McMaster Children's Hospital.

 Dr. Samaan’s research program is in the area of translational research, with specific focus on pediatric diabetes.